mpa139/allanlab/_pages/home.md

 permalink: /
 ---
 <div markdown style="text-align: justify">
 Welcome to the website for MeTrICS Lab (Machine Learning for Translational Imaging and Cortical Surfaces), based at [King's College London](https://www.kcl.ac.uk/).
-Working alongside the [Centre for the Developing Brain](https://www.developingbrain.co.uk/) King's College London, we seek to develop tools that support fetal health and improve understanding of the mechanisms behind neuro-developmental impairment.
+Working alongside the [Centre for the Developing Brain](https://www.developingbrain.co.uk/) at King's College London, we seek to develop tools that support perinatal (fetal and neonatal) health and improve understanding of the mechanisms behind neurodevelopmental impairment.

 Our specific areas of interest include:
 - Cortical surface processing